-Onward eServices Limited (OeSL)
+1. Onward eServices Limited (OeSL)

-Onward Technologies GmbH (OTG)
+3. Onward Technologies GmbH (OTG)

-Onward Properties Private Limited (OPPL)
+4. Onward Properties Private Limited (OPPL)

 The brief parficulars of the subsidiaries of your Company as requiredunder AOC-1 is provided as an annexure to this report marked as Annexure-1.
 Further yourCompany has not incorporated or acquired any subsidiaries or associate companies norCompany has entered into any joint venture during the year under review.
 Also none ofthe abovemenfioned companies has ceased to be subsidiary of your Company.

 BOARD OF DIRECTORS